RMerl/asuswrt-merlin/README-merlin.txt

           these devices (see the Layer7 section in the FW's README)
    - CHANGED: Updated dropbear to 2013.62
    - CHANGED: Improved rendering of the VPN Status page
+   - CHANGED: Extended retry period for WAN DHCP queries to 160 secs in Normal DHCP mode to give time to Charter to unblacklist customers being accidentally blocked by them.
    - FIXED: Some VPN client username/passwords were incorrectly handled
    - FIXED: When disabling Dual WAN, WAN unit wasn't being reset to unit 0, preventing users from editing the correct unit (Asus bug)
    - FIXED: If you replaced the Asus generated CA with your own, the exported ovpn file would contain your CA with the Asus-signed client cert/key.
 Now, we only insert the client cert/key if it was signed by the current CA.
    - FIXED: MSS clamping for clients connecting to the PPTPD server (Asus bug)
    - FIXED: networkmap's DLNA detection was broken with some devices, and could result in very long delays during scan (Asus bug)
    - FIXED: Adjusted various timings in networkmap which should help with device lists being incomplete especially after a reboot.

 3.0.0.4.374.35_4 (30-Nov-2013):